DallanQ/tiny_towns/Manual.md

 ### Building Construction Example (page 4)

+> An image of Chapel.

-> An image of a card having a Chapel on it.
+> An image of placing a blue cube between 2 grey cubes and another blue cube.

-> An image of a piece of land sectioned in boxes. an arrow pointing to the third row in the second column.

 If John places a blue Resource cube here, he may choose to construct a Chapel.

-> An image of the same piece of land, with the blue resource cube moved to the pointed arrow.
+> An image of the blue cube placed.
 BLAM!
 Now John is ready to construct a Chapel.

-> An image of the same piece of land, but all empty.
+> An image of all the cubes(blue and grey) removed.
  John removes the 4 cubes and can place the wooden Chapel in any of the squares they occupied.
 He chooses the rightmost square.
 Resources and other buildings may no longer be placed in that square.

-## And This.

-## And Even This.
+> Arranging the 4 cubes in between each other; a blue cube, then a grey cube then a blue cube then a grey cube.
+This is allowed, since the configuration of the cubes matches the Chapel card.

+> Image of the 4 cubes not between each other.
-But not this, since the configuration of the cubes does not match the Chapel card.
+This isnt allowed, since the configuration of the cubes does not match the Chapel card.

 ### Feeding your cottages (page 5)